 - Maintain an IP address geolocation library and upload it to MaxCompute regularly.
 Then, query the geolocation information in MaxCompute.

 Note This method is efficient.
 However, you must maintain the IP address geolocation library regularly.

-Download an IP address library
+Download an IP address geolocation library

-Upload data from the IP address library
+Upload the IP address library

 DROP TABLE IF EXISTS ipresource ; CREATE TABLE IF NOT EXISTS ipresource ( start_ip BIGINT ,end_ip BIGINT ,start_ip_arg string ,end_ip_arg string ,country STRING ,area STRING ,city STRING ,county STRING ,isp STRING );